 Pepper Park Pier

-Pepper Park Pier is located in Chula Vista, right next to the Sweetwater River Channel and the San Diego shipyard.
-It is important to mention, that due to the proximity of the river channel, it is not recommended to fish here after a rainstorm.
-This is due to the fact the water’s salinity will drop considerably and the fish, therefore, will move to saltier water.
+Pepper Park Pier is located in Chula Vista, next to the Sweetwater River Channel and the San Diego shipyard.
+It is essential to mention that due to the proximity of the river channel, it is not recommended to fish here after a rainstorm.
+This is because the water’s salinity will drop considerably, and the fish will move to saltier water.

-Bayside Pier is located right outside of the Chula Vista Harbor.
-One side of the pier faces the harbor with the other side faces San Diego Bay.
-The outside of the pier has better luck than the inside.
+Bayside Pier is located right outside Chula Vista Harbor.
+One side of the pier faces the harbor, with the other side faces San Diego Bay.
+The outside of the dock has better luck than the inside.
 Here you will find the bare minimum when it comes t fishing because there are no sinks.

 Tijuana River National Estuarine Research Reserve